* China's yuan on track for biggest monthly decline since 1994

 By April Joyner

-NEW YORK, Aug 30 (Reuters) - Hopes for a thaw in the U.S.-China trade war helped a gauge of global stocks edge higher on Friday despite weakness on Wall Street, though caution over pending U.S. tariffs on Chinese goods put the yuan on track for its biggest monthly decline in 25 years.
+NEW YORK, Aug 30 (Reuters) - Hopes for a thaw in the U.S.-China trade war helped a gauge of global stocks rise on Friday despite a tepid performance on Wall Street, though caution over pending American tariffs on Chinese goods put the yuan on track for its biggest monthly decline in 25 years.

-Statements from U.S. President Donald Trump and China's commerce ministry on Thursday that the countries were engaged in trade talks brought some respite to equities, which have been roiled by the escalating trade war.
+Statements from U.S. President Donald Trump and China's commerce ministry on Thursday that the countries were scheduling trade talks brought some respite to equities, which have been roiled by the escalating trade war.

 The pan-European STOXX 600 ended 0.7% higher, helped by a surge in German real estate shares.
-The MSCI All-Country World Index rose 0.19%.
+The MSCI All-Country World Index rose 0.35%.
+Emerging markets shares also jumped 1.5%, posting their biggest daily percentage gain since June.

-U.S. Treasury yields treaded water, with the yield curve between 2-year and 10-year notes still inverted, seen as a signal that a recession is likely in one to two years.
+Benchmark U.S. Treasury yields fell, with the yield curve between 2-year and 10-year notes still inverted, seen as a signal that a recession is likely in one to two years.

 Italian bond yields registered one of their biggest monthly decline in more than six years after the anti-establishment 5-Star Movement and opposition Democratic Party reached an agreement on a coalition government.